psychemedia/storytelling-notes/brother_jucundus.md

 Geography and Travel.

-Beautiful Ireland: Connaught and Munster, by Stephen Gwynn.— Beautiful England: York, by George Benson ; Chester, by Charles Edwardes.
+Beautiful Ireland: Connaught and Munster, by Stephen Gwynn.— Beautiful England: York, by George Benson; Chester, by Charles Edwardes.
 2/ net each.

 To Mr. Gwynn belongs an almost passionate love for the districts he describes—a love which radiates through every page of his two new books, and is especially noticeable in the stories and legends he repeats.
 The tragedy of Finn and Grania, the history of Daniel O'Connell, the story of St. Brendan's pilgrimage into the west—all these, as told by Mr. Gwynn, are not merely good reading, but also breathe the very spirit of Ireland.
 His two books will do what few guide-books can—awaken a strong desire to see the country they depict.
 The illustrations by Mr. Alexander Williams are uniformly excellent.